-This information is required by the Ministry of Public Security in Vietnam for a visa application.
-The time limit to obtain a visa is 24 hours for an urgent procedure with an added surcharge applied or 5 working days for normal tourist visas.
+The Ministry of Public Security in Vietnam for a visa application requires this information.
+The time limit to obtain a visa is 24 hours for an urgent procedure with an added surcharge applied or five working days for regular tourist visas.

-If you do not use a computer, kindly send to us a copy of your passports with legible passport number by mail.
+If you do not use a computer, kindly mail us a copy of your passport with a legible passport number.

-It is important to indicate clearly the specific airport in Vietnam where travelers will get their visa including: airline, time, date, and number of the arrival flight.
+It is essential to indicate the specific airport in Vietnam where travelers will get their visa, including airline, time, date, and arrival flight number.

-Our office in Hanoi will send you the visa permit by fax and/or by email.
+Our authorized staff in the Hanoi office will send you the visa permit by fax and email.

 Step 2.
 Fill in the NA1 forms of visa request:

-At the same time, each of the travelers must fill in one (1) form NA1, a visa request, on which they must attach a recent identity photo (less than 6 months old).
-Photocopies of photos are not accepted.
+At the same time, each traveler must fill in one (1) form NA1, a visa request, on which they must attach a recent identity photo (less than six months old).
+Photocopies of photographs are not accepted.

-Attention: It is very important to use the same passport number on the excel file and on the form of the visa request.
+Attention: Using the same passport number on the Excel file and the visa request form is vital.
 You must keep this form which will be requested at the time of checking-in at airports and on arrival in Vietnam.

 Do not send the NA1 form to the embassy of Vietnam in your country; keep this document with you.